jgregoriods/conlang/sphinx-docs/start.rst

 Saving a vocabulary
 ~~~~~~~~~~~~~~~~~~~

-You can save a vocabulary object to a text file using the :func:`conlang.Vocabulary.to_txt` method:
+You can save a vocabulary object to a text or csv file using the :func:`conlang.Vocabulary.to_txt`
+or :func:`conlang.Vocabulary.to_csv` methods:

 .. code-block:: python

     vocabulary.to_txt('path/to/vocabulary.txt')
+    vocabulary.to_csv('path/to/vocabulary.csv')